 Hollywood Sign Restoration Project 2005: Current Progress

-Having last received a facelift in 1995, the Hollywood sign is now due for another.
-Bay Cal Painting is proud to be able to donate its services toward the restoration of this important historic landmark.
-This page contains information about the project, and will be updated as work proceeds.
+Maintenance is now under the management of the Hollywood Sign Trust, which ensures that the sign receives the care it has earned as a cultural icon.
+Having last received a facelift in 1995, the sign is now due for another, and Bay Cal Painting is proud to be able to donate its services toward the restoration of this important historic landmark.

 Our work on the sign is currently underway.
 Click here for details regarding the project, and its current progress.